viveknarang/krama-AI/README.md

 }
 ```

 This endpoint gets you your API access token.
 You need to send your customer ID and the API key that we provided you for using our platform.
-Upon receiving your valid credentials, the API will respond with a token with additional information including the validFor key which tells you how long this access token is valid for.
+Upon receiving your valid credentials, the API will respond with a token with additional information including the **ValidForSeconds** key which tells you how long this access token is valid for.
 Please set **Authorization** field in the HTTP request header to the **token** in your API calls.

 ### HTTP Request URL